 “About 6 weeks after my third child.
 In reality though, it’s logistically challenging to have any intimate time as the children/work/general life takes up nearly all my time.
 The first time I was so scared of any pain but it was fine.
 It took a good long time (about a year) before I had any desire for sex but I think that’s more because of stress in my life than birth issues.”
 Alice from Living with a Jude.

-“After a forceps delivery and therefore stitches I think it was about 6 weeks.
+“After a forceps delivery and therefore stitches I think it was about 6 weeks for sex after pregnancy.
 We didn’t wait as such, it was just when we both felt comfortable – him that he wouldn’t hurt me and me that I felt fully healed.”
 Kim from Raising a Ragamuffin.

 “After an awful birth and an eating disorder it was a good few months.
 But then after second birth it was a lot faster.”
 Sophie from Mama Mei.